Admission & Application Requirements

 To protect the safety of patients with whom our students work, the School of Psychological Sciences asks applicants whether they have been convicted of a crime.
 An answer of "yes" does not necessarily disqualify you, but does require additional explanation, including date, place, judicial findings and final disposition of the case.
 Admission to the graduate program requires satisfactory completion of a background check.
 More specific information on this will be made available to those applicants who are offered admission.

-Completed applications and all supporting documents must be received by March 1 for the MA in Mental Health Counseling/Addictions programs and by March 15 for the MA in Psychology program to ensure consideration for admission to the fall semester in August.
+Completed applications and all supporting documents must be received by March 15 to ensure consideration for admission to the fall semester in August.
 Late applications will only be reviewed if additional class positions are available.

 Mail application materials to: